athyuttamre/taskbot/README.md

 ## 1. Clone and Setup

 First, clone the repo.
-Next, rename `setup.template.sh` to `setup.sh`.
-Then, set execute permissions for `setup.sh` by running `chmod 755 setup.sh` in your Terminal.
+Next, rename `setup.template.sh` to `setup.sh`, and replace the MongoLab URL with your own.
+Then, run the file by typing `source setup.sh` in your Terminal.

-Next, replace the MongoLab URL with your own within the `setup.sh` file.

-Finally, run the file by typing `./setup.sh` in your Terminal.

 ## 2. Deploy on Heroku